askhamwhat/sensors-cost-paper/README.md

 codes used to generate most of the figures in the preprint.
 These codes take a very long time to run (especially using the pure matlab implementation of the code, see below).
+If you would like to run them more quickly but less accurately, reduce LCV
+(the number of cross validations) in Reconstruction*.m.
+You can also reduce the number of elements in p and Gamma for additional speed-ups, but this may affect the plotting.

 ### Obtaining the data